Director of Parent Advocacy

 🔥 Testing Is Not the Problem—Low Standards Are

 Alpha does not avoid standardized testing.
-We fully embrace it.
-If you're seeking a school that compromises on rigor or lowers expectations, this is not the right fit.
-But if you believe in maintaining high standards—and equipping every student to meet them—begin here.
+We embrace it.
+If you seek a school that sidesteps rigor or compromises expectations, do not apply.
+But if you believe in establishing high standards—and supporting every student in meeting them—begin here.

 👉 Watch MacKenzie explain (3 min)